nifey/nifey.github.io/content/post/how_to_research.md

 Research is producing new knowledge.
 The aim of research is to do something **novel** (new) and **useful**.
-The purpose of literature survey is to ensure that whatever idea we come up with is new and has not been proposed before.
+The purpose of literature survey is to ensure that our idea is new and has not been proposed before.
 And the purpose of evaluations is to show that our idea or technique is useful.

 **How to do research?**